I want to buy a car from someone. What should I think about?

 Try to get this information in writing.

-Check to see if the information the seller gives you matches what is in the Carproof or Carfax report.
+Check to see if the information the seller gives you matches what is in the Carfax report.
 To check that the seller owns the car, look at the vehicle registration and compare the name to the seller's driver's licence or other official document.

 If it turns out that the seller lied about the car, this can help you in court.